Teaching With Documents Lesson Plan:

 Court, Northern District of California, and Record Group 210, Records of the

 War Relocation Authority.
-They are available online through the Online Catalog (OPA) National Archives Identifiers:
+They are available online through the National Archives Catalog National Archives Identifiers:

 The online catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use the online catalog to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.